mlubinsky/mlubinsky.github.com/fb/README.md

         hash.append(b)

-    # Npw iterate through all numbers and
-    # quickly check for Fibonacci using
+    # Npw iterate through all numbers andquickly check for Fibonacci using hash.
-    # hash.
     for i in range (n):
         if arr[i] in hash :
             print( arr[i],end=" ")